pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 Test your agent in the preview chat on the right side by asking the following questions and validating the responses.
 They should look similar to what is shown in the screenshots below:

 ```
-What is the pet policy?
+Does my company have any pet policy?
 ```
 <img width="1000" alt="image" src="hands-on-lab-assets/hr_step13.png">